NikitaTishkov/ViewWidget/README.md

 # Youtube video info viewer

 ## Short description
-  This software is created for tracking on youtube video statistics such as: likes, dislikes and comments The programm is under development, so now it can only show video statistics by id without aoutupdating
+  This software is created for tracking on youtube video statistics such as: likes, dislikes and comments.
+The programm is under development, so now it can only show video statistics by id without aoutupdating

 ## Project vision
   In future it will be connected by user google account and can track all chanel and video statistics in realtime
 ## Instalation
   Firstly you need to have curl, json-c and gtk3 external libraries on your Linux machine

-  ### Build & Run
+  #### Build & Run
   For building go to root directory and type `make` via terminal Now youy can run "Viewer": `./vw`

-  ### Clean
+  #### Clean
   If you want to clear all unnecessary files, run `make clean`

   If you want to return to original state, run `make tidy`